zoerehnberg/shinydrugscreen/README.md

 ## How to Use This Repository

-The Shiny app can be launched from a docker image or from the R package `shinyDrugScreen`.
-- Download and run the docker image (`docker run -it --rm -p 127.0.0.1:80:80 shinydrugscreen`) to launch the Shiny app.
-The image is available on dockerhub () or can be downloaded from .
+- **Download the docker image.** It is available on dockerhub () or can be downloaded from .
+Run the image (`docker run -it --rm -p 127.0.0.1:80:80 shinydrugscreen`) to launch the Shiny app.
 For archival purposes, a separate docker image containing both the original and processed data also exists ().
-- Download the `shinyDrugScreen` package, install it in R, and run `shinyDrugScreen::launchApp()`.
+- **Download the `shinyDrugScreen` package.** Install the package in R and run `shinyDrugScreen::launchApp()` to launch the Shiny app.

 ## Visualization